 Hash the solution, add basic unit tests

-type on the smart contract.
+In the previous section, we stored the crossword solution as plain text as a String type on the smart contract.
 If we're trying to hide the solution from the users, this isn't a great approach as it'll be public to anyone looking at the state.
 Let's instead hash our crossword solution and store that instead.
-There are different ways to hash data, but let's use sha256
+There are different ways to hash data, but let's use sha256 which is one of the hashing algorithms available in the Rust SDK.

 Remind me about hashing